What is Wellbeing?

 • Our students will be supported to improve and protect their own emotional wellbeing by being equipped to identify and respond to levels of stress and challenges

-Below are some useful links to improve wellbeing, resilience and decrease stress:
+Useful links to improve wellbeing, resilience and decrease stress:

 Moodscope - If you are struggling with low mood, depression or mood disorders, Moodscope offers an on line personal mood management tool that effectively measures and tracks your moods.